by Caspar Henderson

 If this all sounds a bit heavy (and I even have a weighty word for it: ‘psychogeology’) let me add that my very brief walks through land-shapes, with friends, have been a joy and wonder.
 There is also an absurd side to my stumblings and mumblings, which are more Wallace and Gromit than Humboldt and Teilhard de Chardin.

 Whether the present environmental crisis proves to be as consequential to the history of life as past mass extinctions remains to be seen.
-I think the journalist David Wallace-Wells expresses a key point well in his book The Uninhabitable Earth: yes, the situation is very bad, and much worse than we generally think; but at every stage it can get worse, and that’s why it’s worth fighting at every step.
+I think the journalist David Wallace-Wells expresses a key point well in his book The Uninhabitable Earth: yes, the situation is very bad, and much worse than we generally think; but at every stage it can get even worse still, and that’s why it’s worth fighting at every step.
 I also welcome an observation by the writer Jeremy Lent: “Hope is not a story of the future, it’s a state of mind.
 In Vaclav Havel’s famous words, it’s not the belief that things will go well; it ‘is a deep orientation of the human soul that can be held at the darkest times.’”

 P.S.
 In a briefing posted at 13:14 BST on 23, August Jonathan Watts, global environment editor at The Guardian, writes that the best thing individuals can do is: